farzanmirshekari/Morse-Code-Blink-Detector/README.md

 <h3>Description</h3>

 > This project is built upon OpenCV, the world-renowned and widely utilzied computer vision library and the <i>Python</i> programming language.
 The program begins by identifying the marking the face in the video feed, and proceeeds to calculate the <i><b>Eye Aspect Ratio (EAR)</b></i> to determine whether either eye is closed or not at any given moment.
-If a closed pair of eyes is detected, the program times the duration of the blink, its corresponding Morse Code value.
+If a closed pair of eyes is detected, the program times the duration of the blink, and parses the corresponding Morse Code value.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------